YiouZhu1010/College-Ranking-Visualization/README.md

-#College-Ranking-Visualization
+# College-Ranking-Visualization
 This project provides innovative way to visualize the college ranking using collapsable parallel coordinates.
-Language: D3
+Language: JavaScript D3